MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Display Size
 ------------

-The Low-Level APIs distinguish between the display *virtual* size and the display *physical* size (in pixels).
+The Abstraction Layer distinguishes between the display *virtual* size and the display *physical* size (in pixels).

 * The display *virtual* size is the size of the area where the drawings are visible.
 Virtual memory size is: ``lcd_width * lcd_height * bpp / 8``.
 * The display *physical* size is the required memory size where the *virtual* area is located.
 On some devices, the memory width (in pixels) is higher than the virtual width.
 In this way, the graphics buffer memory size is: ``memory_width * memory_height * bpp / 8``.